 - ½ teaspoon baking soda

-- 4 teaspoons instant espresso powder (or 1 to 2 teaspoons espresso powder flavouring)
+- 4 teaspoons instant espresso powder or 1 to 2 teaspoons coffee flavouring

 - Preheat the oven to 325°F (about 165°C).

 - Mix the vanilla and salt into the mashed bananas.

 - Beat in the oil.

 - Now beat in the lightly beaten eggs and sugar.

 - Mix the flour, baking soda and espresso powder together and beat them into the batter.

 - Bake for 50 to 60 minutes or until slightly coming away from the sides of the tin.
 A skewer inserted in the cake should come out virtually clean.

 - Cool in the tin for 20 minutes before removing to a wire rack to cool completely.